daybydata/Ethereum_Payment_App/README.md

 * [bip44](https://pypi.org/project/bip44/) - For deriving hierarchical deterministic wallets from a seed phrase based on the BIP-44 standard.

-* [web3](https://web3py.readthedocs.io/en/stable/overview.html) - For for connecting to and performing operations on Ethereum-based blockchains.
+* [web3](https://web3py.readthedocs.io/en/stable/overview.html) - For connecting to and performing operations on Ethereum-based blockchains.

-* [streamlit](https://github.com/voila-dashboards) - For publishing Jupyter notebook output as a web application.
+* [streamlit](https://github.com/streamlit/streamlit) - For publishing the python code as a web application.

 ---